Belarus to close border with Poland and Lithuania -Lukashenko | Politics

-Belarusian leader Alexander Lukashenko said on Thursday that Belarus had been forced to close its border with neighbours Poland and Lithuania, and also to strengthen its border controls with neighbouring Ukraine.
+Belarus President Alexander Lukashenko, dogged by weeks of protests over a disputed election, said on Thursday that Belarus needs to close its borders with Poland and Lithuania, and strengthen border controls with Ukraine.

-The comments come amid a political crisis in Belarus following a presidential election marred by vote-rigging allegations that sparked mass protests.
-Lukashenko, in power since 1994, has blamed the unrest on the West.
+Belarus is in a political crisis following an Aug.
+9 presidential election marred by vote-rigging allegations that led to mass demonstrations against Lukashenko, who has been in power since 1994.
+Lukashenko says he won re-election fairly and is the victim of a smear campaign by the West.
+"We are compelled to withdraw our troops from the streets, have half our army on guard and close our state border with the West, first of all with Lithuania and Poland," Lukashenko said in a speech at a women's forum in Minsk.
+"To our greatest regret, we are compelled to strengthen our border with brotherly Ukraine."

+Polish government spokesman Piotr Muller said in a text message that Poland did not have any confirmation that the border had really been closed.
+Polish deputy foreign minister Pawel Jablonski told Reuters by text message: "We take this as another element of the propaganda campaign, a psychological game which aims to create a sense of an external threat."

 - READ MORE ON: